julianiff/infinite-image-list/README.md

 ratioUrlFn defines a function that modifies the url of each image to return another url string per image.
 setMaxImageWidth: defines the number that an image maximally can be
 threshold: is the amount of pixels from the end of the list a refetch happens.
-paginationParam: is the parameter for the fetchUrl to get the next page of the pagination.
+paginationParam: is the parameter for the inputUrl to get the next page of the pagination.
 ```
     ratioUrlFn: function,
     setMaxImageWidth: number,